Spring 2023 ~ Registration is now open!

 Interested in growing your own food this year?
-Join Master Gardeners and seasoned gardening experts for a fun filled four– week class.
+Join Master Gardeners and seasoned gardening experts for a fun filled six– week class.

-This 4-week Zoom course will focus on the garden essentials for your spring garden.
+This 6-week in-person course will focus on the garden essentials for your spring garden.
 Topics include:

 - Location & Climate;